Applying as an International Student

 We recommend registering early for these opportunities as soon as possible to ensure that your materials arrive in our office before the application deadline.

-- Canadian students, please visit Bowdoin's Student Aid website to locate the filing instructions specific to Canadians.
+- Canadian and other international students students, please visit Bowdoin's student aid website to locate the filing instructions .

 - Financial aid applications must be completed by November 15 for Early Decision I, January 1 for Early Decision II, and February 15 for Regular Decision.